How Employee Assistance Programs Help HR Teams Make Better Wellbeing Decisions in Australia (2026)

 EAP Cost Per Employee Compared to Internal Programs

-It was observed by a human resources manager at a medium-sized company in Australia that there was an increase in the number of holidays taken by employees due to illness.
-In addition, the manager noticed that there was a lack of involvement among the various teams throughout the organisation.
-The decision was made that, rather than conducting another internal survey, they would do an analysis of the patterns of EAP use while maintaining the confidentiality of the participants.
-When certain reporting periods were examined, the data revealed that there was an increase in the number of requests for support that were associated with stress symptoms.
-The department of Human Resources worked in conjunction with the leadership to provide flexible scheduling during busy months and to stagger deadlines.
-It was through the implementation of this comprehension that this was finally accomplished.
-The employees claimed that they had received more help over the course of time, and that their overall well-being looked to improve without any breach of trust or secrecy occurring.
+The manager of human resources at a medium-sized firm in Australia saw that there was an increase in the number of sick days that workers took off work.
+This was owing to the fact that employees were taking more time off work.
+In addition, the manager saw that there was a disparity in the level of participation across the various teams that were present throughout the organization.
+It was decided that rather than carrying out another internal survey, they would instead carry out a study of the patterns of EAP usage while ensuring that the participants' confidentiality would be maintained.
+The data showed that there was an increase in the number of requests for help that were connected with stress that occurred during particular reporting periods.
+This was discovered when certain reporting periods were investigated.
+In order to provide flexible scheduling during busy months and to stagger deadlines, the department of Human Resources collaborated with the leadership to accomplish these goals.
+This was eventually done by the application of this comprehension, which helped bring about the desired result.
+The workers asserted that they had been provided with further assistance over the course of time, and that their general well-being appeared to be improving without any violation of trust or concealment taking place.

 Supporting Compliance and Governance Through EAP